openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvBlob.markdown

 ofxCvBlob represents an area identified by the OpenCV plug-in as being a contiguous object in the scene.
 It's most often stored within a contrountFind instance and populated by a call to findContours().

+In the image below you can see two blobs detected in the grayscale image:

+[img src="blobs.png"]